ArduPilot/ardupilot_wiki/dev/source/docs/rover-adding-a-new-drive-mode.rst

         g2.motors.set_steering(steering_out * 4500.0f);
         calc_throttle(target_speed, false);

 #.
-Instantiate the new mode class in `Rover.h <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/Rover.h#L382>`__ (search for "ModeAcro" and add the new mode somewhere below)
+Instantiate the new mode class in `Rover.h <https://github.com/ArduPilot/ardupilot/blob/master/APMrover2/Rover.h#L382>`__ by searching for "ModeAcro" and then adding the new mode somewhere below.

    ::